Tricks of the Trade

 Wiring

-MaxifusesPower Pole StylesIt's difficult to find decent fuse holders these days, especially for Maxi sized fuses.
+MaxifusesPower Pole StylesIt is difficult to find decent fuse holders these days, especially for Maxi sized fuses.
 When you do find them, connecting large lugs (#6 and larger) can be difficult.
 The wire size on those with pigtails are always to small for the load, require butt connectors, and there is no convenient way to fasten them down.

 The solution is Anderson Power Pole connectors, which are available from West Mountain Radio (and others).
 The PP15-45 will hold an ATO fuse (40 amp max), and the PP75 will hold a Maxi fuse (80 amp max).
 The connectors are keyed allowing them to be sandwiched together.
 The keyway groove (used to lock the connectors together with a small roll pin) can be used to screw them down to a surface.

 MAB-1If you use PP connectors as fuse holders, you have to make sure the connector lugs themselves are fully seated into their respective housing.
 The blades of the fuse needs to be positioned between the lugs and the tension springs built into the housings.
 If the fuse simply falls out, you haven't done it correctly!
 Further, the blade thickness of the Maxi fuses makes insertion rather difficult, albeit not impossible.
 Personally, I prefer to use fuse holders made specifically for the Maxi fuse.
 Unfortunately, the MAB1 Littelfuse Maxi fuse holder is a discontinued item.
-However, Newark (at last check) had several hundred in stock.

 ☜Return☜